George Harrison's first guitar

 Technical issues

-The Egmond.
-It proved very difficult to master, partly because it was poorly set up (a common problem with cheaper mass-produced guitars).
+The Egmond proved very difficult to master, partly because it was poorly set up (a common problem with cheaper mass-produced guitars).

 Abandoned in a cupboard in two pieces, the Ergmond was eventually rescued and repaired by George's brother.
-He managed to put it back together but there was nothing he could do about the warp that has remained ever since.
+Nothing could be done about the warp, though, which remains to this day.

 How did George learn guitar?
 (5 min Medium article)